pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Receiver.md

 ![Receiver Tab](./img/receiver-telem-sensors.png)

 :::tip
-For ELRS receivers, follow the [ELRS Telemetry Reuse WalkTrough](../Tutorial-Walkthroughs/ELRS-telemetry-reuse.md) for a practical example on ELRS sensors Reuse and Setup.
+For ELRS receivers, follow the [ELRS Custom Telemetry](./ELRS%20Custom%20Telemetry.mdx) page for how to setup.
+This is new for Rotorflight 2.1 and ELRS Re-use is no longer available.
 :::